 The board of directors shall have its registered office in Markaryd.

-The object of the company is to own and administer shares and to carry out management and administrative activities for the company’s subsidiaries as well as to pursue other activities compatible therewith.
+The object of the company’s business is to own and manage shares and to conduct managerial and administrative activities for the company’s subsidiaries and business related thereto.

 § 4 Share capital